kimierik/kimierik/README.md

 ###

-<p align="left">Hi i'm Kimi a software engineering student at LAB university of applied sciences.
+<p align="left">Hi i'm Kimi a finnish software engineer at.
 I also do programming as a hobby</p>

 ###